-- 3 How Does a GPS Dog Fence Work?
+- 4 How Does a GPS Dog Fence (Also known as a satellite dog fence) Work?

 GPS stands for Global Positioning System (GPS) Satellites. uses satellites that are constantly orbiting the earth to create a map or image of places on the earth in terms of distance from each satellite.
 The satellites are sending their own signal so they are not relying on the internet, radio, or telephone systems.